Mobley Engineering

 Buzzard Roost Hydroelectric Station

-• Duke Power Company, Greenwood, SC
+• Duke Power Company

 • 3 diffuser lines, 9,000 feet total